-- Aa.
-Provision of a matching program for carpools and vanpools, with possible inclusion of Beltsville Agricultural Research Center offices. - Ab.
-Promotion of staggered work hours. - Ac.
-Designation and enforcement, where appropriate, of preferential parking for carpools and vanpools for office workers. - Ad.
-Placement and maintenance of bike racks adjacent to office uses. - Ae.
-Provision of a full-time on-site commuter coordinator. - 16.
+- ■1.
+A transportation demand management plan shall be provided to the transportation staff and reviewed prior to the approval of the initial building permit for the office component of the project.
+Such a plan could include (but not be limited to): - a.
+Provision of a matching program for carpools and vanpools, with possible inclusion of Beltsville Agricultural Research Center offices. - b.
+Promotion of staggered work hours. - c.
+Designation and enforcement, where appropriate, of preferential parking for carpools and vanpools for office workers. - d.
+Placement and maintenance of bike racks adjacent to office uses. - e.
+Provision of a full-time on-site commuter coordinator. - ■2.
+The northernmost drive aisle adjacent to the retaining wall and the main entrance to the proposed IKEA store ends as a dead end on the plan, and the plan must be revised to allow vehicle circulation behind the bus stop into the next drive aisle - ■3.
+The northern portion the site (the portion north of Yuma Street) should be revised to conform to any changes resulting from recommended considerations for the conceptual site plan.
+Such revisions shall be made in consultation with transportation planning staff.• - 17.
 The conditions of the original Conceptual Site Plan SP-96049 as they relate to the subject application are discussed below: - 1.
 Total development within the subject property shall be limited to a 6-room hotel, 410,000 square feet of general office space, and 402,000 square feet of retail space; or different uses generating no more than the number of peak hour trips (824 AM peak hour trips, 1,487 PM peak hour trips, and 1,680 Saturday peak hour trips) generated by the above development.
 This development shall be considered in phases at the time of subdivision, with any development exceeding the levels analyzed under Phase I required to consider transportation adequacy at the US 1/Edgewood Road and the US 1/Cherry Hill Road intersection.
 Phase I is defined to contain a 6-room hotel, 75,000 square feet of general office space, and 402,000 square feet of retail space; or different uses generating no more than the number of peak hour trips (154 AM peak hour trips, 867 PM peak hour trips, and 1,543 Saturday peak hour trips) generated by the above development.
 Phase II shall include any development on the subject property beyond that identified above.

-The proposed Conceptual Plan is consistent with the trip generation and square footage caps of the above condition.
+The proposed Conceptual and Detailed Site Plan are consistent with the trip generation and square footage caps of the above condition.

-Conditions 7-14 relate to the Brown=s Tavern Historic Site.
+Conditions 7-14 relate to the Brown+s Tavern Historic Site.

-The Historic Brown=s Tavern has now been demolished.
-The applicant has worked with the Historic Preservation Section regarding the demolition and the revision of the environmental setting to be addressed whith the Detailed Site Plan.
+The Historic Brown is Tavern has now been demolished.
+The applicant has worked with the Historic Preservation Section regarding the demolition and the revision of the environmental setting.
 The Historic Preservation Commission will review these proposals on January 15, 2002.
 The referral from the Historic Preservation Section regarding the recommendations of the Commission will be available at the hearing.